VangalaSowmya/selenium-automation-projects/cart-test/README.md

-Form Test Automation
+#Shopping Cart Test Automation

-This project uses Selenium with Python to automate filling a sample form on Techlistic Selenium Practice Form.
+This project uses Selenium with Python to automate shopping cart functionality on the Demo Web Shop.

-Steps Automated
+#Steps Automated

-Fill first name and last name
+Launch browser and open Demo Web Shop

-Select gender and years of experience
+Navigate to the "Books" category

-Enter a date
+Add the first book to the shopping cart

-Select profession and automation tool
+Navigate to the shopping cart page

-Choose a continent from dropdown
+Verify that the item is added successfully